mediaformat/fediembedi/readme.md

 ### Updates

+The plugin is under active development, and will keep be tagging releases.
-I will be making frequent updates in the coming days, weeks, and won't be tagging releases, so if you want to benefit from easy updates, I suggest installing [Github Updater](https://github.com/afragen/github-updater) as a companion plugin.
+I will be setting up a Github mirror, to facilitate updates using [Github Updater](https://github.com/afragen/github-updater) as a companion plugin.